The best way to prevent an allergic reaction is to avoid the substance that you're allergic to, although this isn't always easy or practical.

 - dealing with any damp and condensation in your home

-By law, food manufacturers must clearly label any foods that contain something that is known to cause an allergic reaction.
+By law, food manufacturers must clearly label any foods that contain something that's known to cause allergic reactions in some people.
 By carefully checking the label for the list of ingredients, you should be able to avoid an allergic reaction.

 - not relying on the menu description alone (remember, many sauces or dressings could contain allergens)